MiguelMaytaLavalle/startblock/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+##
+Code for micro:bit can be found under directory /microbit_code Download the file and load it into your micro:bit.
+Make sure that you enable Bluetooth on the micro:bit.
+See these instructions on how to do it: https://support.microbit.org/support/solutions/articles/19000051025